 - Pastel de Nata (Pastel de Belém)

 It is impossible to talk about Portuguese cuisine without starting with codfish dishes.
-Cod in Portuguese is called Bacalhau, an ingredient full of stories which even coming from far, much of Norway, has become a symbol of the local cuisine.
+Cod in Portuguese is called Bacalhau, an ingredient full of stories which even coming from far, much of Norway, has become a symbol of Portuguese food.

 There are many Portuguese dishes with codfish (portuguese: bacalhau), among which we highlight: